-In contrast to $\operatorname{DFT}$ and $\operatorname{DCT}$, a wavelet transform has an ability to identify the locations containing observed frequency content, while the DFT and DCT can only extract pure frequencies from the signal.
+In contrast to $\operatorname{DFT}$ and $\operatorname{DCT}$, $\operatorname{DWT}$ has the ability to identify the locations containing observed frequency content, while the DFT and DCT can only extract pure frequencies from the signal.
 Hence, $\operatorname{DWT}$ can perform time-frequency analysis.
 In addition, $\operatorname{DWT}$ can obtain different resolution representations~\cite{Mallat_1989} by changing the scaling and translation factors.
-In Table \ref{tab:compare_ft}, we further compare the three Fourier transform methods.
-From the table, we can find that except $\operatorname{DFT}$, the output value type of both $\operatorname{DCT}$ and $\operatorname{DWT}$ is real value.
-The basis function of $\operatorname{DFT}$, $\operatorname{DCT}$, and $\operatorname{DWT}$ are trigonometric function (i.e., sine and cosine function), cosine function, and wavelet functions respectively, and all of them are orthonormal transforms.
-Except $\operatorname{DWT}$, both $\operatorname{DFT}$ and $\operatorname{DCT}$ can not indicate the locations of the extracted frequencies.
-In other words, only $\operatorname{DWT}$ can perform time-frequency analysis.
+In Table \ref{tab:compare_ft}, we compare the three frequency transformation methods, including their pros and cons.

-\subsection{Convolution Theorem}
+\subsubsection{Convolution Theorem}

-The convolution theorem \cite{1990Continuous} states the Fourier transform of a circular convolution of two signals equals the point-wise product of their Fourier transforms in the frequency domain.
+The convolution theorem \cite{1990Continuous} states that the Fourier transform of a circular convolution of two signals equals the point-wise product of their Fourier transforms.
 Given a signal $x[n]$ and a filter $h[n]$, the convolution theorem can be defined as follows:

 where $x[n]*h[n]=\sum_{m=0}^{N-1} h[m]x[(n-m)_N]$, $(n-m)_N$ denotes $(n-m)$ modulo N, and $\mathcal{F}(x)$ and $\mathcal{F}(h)$ denote discrete Fourier transform of $x[n]$ and $h[n]$, respectively.